-First, I was Just Talking with Chris this week about our experiences at Medicine X. There is a Clueless reference somewhere in our conversation, which causes Chris to disclose something surprising.
+First, I was Just Talking with my colleague this week about our experiences at Medicine X. There is a Clueless reference somewhere in our conversation, which causes my colleague to disclose something surprising.
 Listen.

 In the weeks leading up to Medicine X, the ePatient scholarship recipients participated in video chats so that we could get to know each other a little bit better before the actual conference.